Glycogen storage disease type I: Kidney effects

 The kidneys are usually 10 to 20% enlarged with stored glycogen.
 In adults with GSD I, chronic glomerular damage similar to diabetic nephropathy may lead to kidney failure.
 GSD I may present with various kidney complications.
 Renal tubular abnormalities related to hyperlactatemia are seen early in life, likely because prolonged lactic acidosis is more likely to occur in childhood.
 This will often present as Fanconi syndrome with multiple derangements of renal tubular reabsorption, including tubular acidosis with bicarbonate and phosphate wasting.
 These tubular abnormalities in GSD I are typically detected and monitored by urinary calcium.
-Long term these derangements can exacerbate uric acid nephropathy, otherwise driven by hyperlactatemia.
+Long term, these derangements can exacerbate uric acid nephropathy, otherwise driven by hyperlactatemia.
 In adolescence and beyond, glomerular disease may independently develop, initially presenting as glomerular hyperfiltration indicated by elevated urinary eGFR.

 Splenomegaly

 Enlargement of the spleen (splenomegaly) is common in GSD I and has two primary causes.
-In GSD Ia, splenomegaly may be caused by a relation between the liver and the spleen which causes either to grow or shrink to match the relative size of the other, to a lessened degree.
+In GSD Ia, splenomegaly may be caused by a relation between the liver and the spleen, which causes either to grow or shrink to match the relative size of the other, to a lesser degree.
 In GSD Ib, it is a side effect of the use of filgrastim to treat neutropenia.